jaywonchung/pegasus/README.md

 ## Details

+### Pegasus uses `sh -c` to run commands

+The commands you put in `queue.yaml` are wrapped individually inside `sh -c` and executed via SSH.
+In your hosts, `sh` may be symlinked to `bash`, `dash`, or something else, and certain syntax may or may not be allowed (e.g., double brackets).

 ### `queue.yaml`

 This is the queue file.
 Entries in `queue.yaml` are consumed from the top, one by one.
 Also, entries are consumed only when a new host is available to execute new commands.
 Consumed entries are immediately appended to `consumed.yaml` in "canonical form", where every entry has a `command` key.
-Thus you might do something like `tail -n 2 consumed.yaml > queue.yaml` to re-execute your previous single-line command.
+Thus, you might do something like `tail -n 2 consumed.yaml > queue.yaml` to re-execute your previous single-line command.

 As mentioned earlier, always use the Lock Mode when you need to modify `queue.yaml`.